jlowe000/oci-arcade/README.md

   - Need to "accept" exception in browser for the API calls (https://<compute-public-ip>:8081/event) - Without this step, API calls from game will fail with CERT exception
   - If you are wanting to "Destroy" the stack, you need to delete the folders in the oci-arcade bucket before running the Terraform destroy activity.
 Otherwise, the bucket will fail to be destroyed.
 You can delete the folders which will delete the underlying objects.
   - I've tested this with 7.8 however on 7.9-2021.01.12-0 I had issues with memory consumption.
+  - I've switched from OL to Ubuntu because of the kernel memory accounting issue.